abari212/covid-19/README.md

 # Covid-19

-Tracing based on privacy-preserving approach and complex modeling to help curb the covid-19 virus spread.
+Tracing based on privacy-preserving approach and modeling are being explored to help curb the covid-19 virus spread.
 Modeling can help to avoid outbreacks/surges, ahead of time.

 -------------------
 The codes are at https://github.com/abari212/covid-19/blob/master/tracing_modeling_covid_19_spread.R and will be updated along with data.